layday/instawow/README.rst

 By contrast Minion uses an undocumented but open JSON API, which *instawow* does communicate with.
 Tukui provides an API for public use.

-Because it has a much shorter execution cycle than a desktop app, *instawow* caches (some) add-on metadata for one hour.
-If you do for whatever reason need to force an early resync you can do so with ``instawow debug cache invalidate``.

 Discovery
 ~~~~~~~~~